Volume Two

 There were fruits and vegetables harvested from the isle and seafood dishes using the merfolk's special techniques and knowledge.
 Even Gabriel, despite his experience with the most exotic delicacies from all around the world, couldn't find the words to describe how delicious it all was.

-Siren had been seated on her throne at the beginning of the banquet, but as the party went on, she ended up singing raucously with her subjects, making her way to Partia and Gabriel.
+The Siren had been seated on her throne at the start of the banquet, but as the party went on, she ended up singing raucously with her subjects and made her way over to Pasha and Gabriel.

 "Are you enjoying the party?"